NikitaStarmoussov/rsschool-cv/cv.md

 # About me
 I just started learning, but I already have the basic skills:
 1. HTML5, CSS3;
-2. I use grid in layout
+2. I use grid, flex in layout
 4. In development I use BEM, sсss
 3. I'm learning Javascript
 4. I know the basics of Git and use markdown